Luxembourg national under-19 football team

 The Luxembourg national under-19 football team is the national under-19 football team of Luxembourg and is controlled by the Luxembourg Football Federation.
 The team competes in the UEFA European Under-19 Football Championship, held every year.

 Players

 Latest squad

+The following players were named in the squad for friendly games against Montenegro, played on 18 and 20 February 2025.

+Names in bold denote players who have been capped by Luxembourg in a higher age group.